 techniques, to suggest alternative approaches, and to identify consequences of those approaches.
 Offered online, Spring of

 - BIOL 885P - Molecular Genetics - 3 hours

 - An in-depth study of gene structure and replication in prokaryotes and eukaryotes.
 Gene function in developing and

 differentiated cells will also be studied in detail.

 - BIOL 886 - Sexual Selection - 1 hour

 - Small group discussions will be used to discuss readings on the role of sexual selection in evolution.
-Offered Spring of
+Offered online, Spring

 - BIOL 896 - Thesis - 3-6 hours

 - Offered on-campus, every semester.